Department of Regional Australia, Local Government, Arts and Sport: Structure

-The department was administered by Australian public servants who were responsible to the Minister for Sport, the Minister for the Arts, and the minister and/or parliamentary secretary responsible for regional Australia and local government (given various titles during the life of the department).
+The department was administered by Australian public servants who were responsible to the Minister for Sport, the Minister for the Arts, or the minister and parliamentary secretary responsible for regional Australia and local government (given various titles during the life of the department).

 The department's staff were headed by an executive group comprising the departmental Secretary, Ms Glenys Beauchamp PSM, and four deputy secretaries.
 According to an estimate in the Australian Government Budget Papers, average staffing levels in the department during 2012-13 were 552, making it the second smallest of 20 portfolio departments that year.
 Staff were located at 23 offices around Australia.
 As at June 2012, 68 per cent of departmental staff were female.